Tuesday, November 18, 2008

 (2) Ibid.

-Phillipians application
+Philippians application

-When I was on the Leadership Team of Salt and Light, we had to memorize a bunch of Bible verses.
-Being a rather new Christian, it was challenging, yet I committed to it, though in doing the rope memorization I was often not soaking in the meaning.
-One weekend, I really wanted to get away.
-I drove to Blacksburg, Virginia, and attended the Virginia Tech vs. Syracuse game.
+One weekend, I wanted to get away after so much stuff at my job.
+I drove to Blacksburg, Virginia, and attended the Virginia Tech vs. Syracuse football game.
 That night I camped in a field in National Forest land.
 By flashlight I read and memorized Philippians 4:6-7.
 I am thankful that I have this verse memorized.
-Bible memorization is great, though I do not think it should be forced on people, and memorization does not mean you understand it in your heart.
-What separates Scripture from other writings is that God always has a message for your heart, and that is what you must have for goodness!
+And though I think Bible memorization can be of much benefit, I do not think it should be forced on people.
+And Bible memorization does not mean you understand it in your heart!
+What separates Scripture, which is inspired by God, from other writings is that God always has a message for your heart, and that is what you must have for goodness!

 Hunter Irvine

-Phillipians background
+Philippians background

 Philippians